Python-SIP/sip/doc/command_line_tools.rst

     completed.
 By default a temporary build directory is created which is removed after the build has been completed.

+.. option:: --build-tag TAG

+    ``TAG`` is the build tag to be used in the name of the wheel.
+By default the name of the wheel does not include a build tag.

 .. option:: --concatenate N

     The generated code is split into ``N`` files.
 By default one file is